 Median household income in Lake Norman is $78,415.
 Salaries have greatly increased in Lake Norman – just 8 years ago, Lake Norman residents were earning around $65,000 annually.
 Lake Norman residents most commonly hold sales, management, and business and financial operations occupations.
 The biggest industries employing Lake Norman residents are manufacturing, retail, and healthcare and social assistance.
 The poverty rate is low in Lake Norman, affecting about 4.95% of residents.
 Of those residents, the group most affected by poverty in Lake Norman is women over the age of 75.

 Lake Norman residents have longer commutes than many other areas of the country.
 The average commute time in Lake Norman is 30.9 minutes, more than 5 minutes longer than the national average time of 25.3 minutes.
 Almost 81% of Lake Norman commuters make the drive alone, and most households in Lake Norman have two cars.
 Teleworking is popular in Lake Norman!
 Almost 10% of residents work from home.

 Starting your job search in Lake Norman?
 Click here to look through current listings in the Lake Norman area on Indeed.com.

 Schools in Lake Norman, NC

 The Lake Norman area is served by the Catawba County School district.
 Sherrills Ford Elementary school is the best rated Lake Norman school, with Lake Norman Elementary School and Lake Normal High close behind it.
 Students in Lake Norman score 23% higher on tests than the national average, and the high school graduation rate is 5% higher.

 - Con: Cost of living may be higher

 Getting ready to move to Lake Norman of Catawba, NC?
-Make sure you’re working with the best professional movers in the Lake Norman area.
+Make sure you’re working with the best Lake Norman movers!
 Call Make A Move to discuss your Lake Norman move!